userbradley/breadnet-static-site/content/post/homelab-v2/index.md

 # Homelab v2

-Homelab V2 is, for all intensive purposes, RAID but with computers.
+Homelab V2 is, for all intents and purposes, RAID but with computers.

 The lab is built off of a stack of Dell 3040 SFF PC's with 8gb ram each, and 128GB SSD's.

 Currently there are 6 of these, with 5 running, and one as a spare.
 UseCountKubernetes4Database1
 As you can deduct from the table above, I am still running Kubernetes.
 But this is where it changes.
 I am now running Talos, a full OS rendition of Kubernetes designed to be lightweight and it's all configured from a file.
 You can get cool tools like `talhelper` that help you template out config and generate node config off a single central file.
 ![](__GHOST_URL__/content/images/2025/09/image-1.png)
 Unlike K3s which is installed on Ubuntu as a binary, Talos is the operating system and also the Kubernetes.

 I wont go too much in to the Kubernetes setup details here, as I plan to write another blog post about this where I touch one some more interesting details